Corinna zu Sayn-Wittgenstein-Sayn: Relationship with Juan Carlos I

-She became the mistress of Spanish King Juan Carlos I in 2004.
-News of her relationship with the king made international headlines in April 2012.
-She arranged and accompanied the monarch on an elephant-hunting safari at the Duke of Westminster's estate in Botswana.
+It is alleged that zu Sayn-Wittgenstein-Sayn became the mistress of Spanish King Juan Carlos I in 2004.
+In April 2012, reports about her alleged relationship with the King gained significant media attention.
+In 2012, she arranged and accompanied the monarch on a safari in Botswana, a high-profile event that later attracted media and public scrutiny.
 The elephant-hunting trip she arranged came at an expense of €40,000 which was paid by Mohammed Eyad Kayali, advisor to the Saudi royal family, who, like zu Sayn-Wittgenstein-Sayn, was named in the 2016 Panama Papers as the head of 15 offshore companies.
-When the King fell, broke his hip and had to have emergency surgery, their affair was exposed via increased media scrutiny.
+The King's fall, resulting in a broken hip and emergency surgery, brought increased media attention, leading to the exposure of their relationship.